WSTG - Latest

 ls command to check the file permissions.
 Alternatively,

 namei can also be used to recursively list file permissions.

 $ namei -l /PathToCheck/

-The files and directories that require file permission testing include but are not limited to:
+The files and directories that require file permission testing can include, but are not limited to, the following:

 - Web files/directory